Mango Black Bean Garden Salad (Simple Prep)

 Feb 10, 2026

-A bowl that feels bright and refreshing when the season feels anything but — built to carry you easily through the week.
+A bowl that feels bright and refreshing when the season feels anything but — easy to build and repeat throughout the week.

 This week’s Salad of the Week is all about bringing a little sunshine to the middle of winter.
-Bright mango, crisp napa cabbage, creamy avocado, and a simple lime dressing come together in a bowl that feels fresh, colorful, and deeply satisfying — even on the coldest days.
+It’s a bowl that feels fresh, colorful, and deeply satisfying — even on the coldest days.

 I build one salad each week using the same simple framework: leafy greens, a few key add-ins, and a simple oil-free dressing.
 The ingredients change, but the structure stays the same, which makes daily salads feel easier and more repeatable.
-This bowl is a great example of how a familiar system can flex with the seasons — even when you’re craving summer flavors in February.
+This is a great example of how that framework can flex with the seasons — even when you’re craving something that feels a little more like summer.

 As always, feel free to swap based on what you have, what you enjoy, or what’s growing.
 The goal isn’t perfection — it’s a bowl you actually look forward to eating.